6 Sneaky Lessons on How Not To ‘FAIL’ in Blogging.

 3. Understand your audience

 Let’s say the majority of your audience is ‘middle-aged’ people (40-60 years of age).
 Then the contents that you should be writing should focus more on the people of that age.
-You do not want to teach ‘how to propose a girl?’ to a middle-aged person.
+You do not want to teach ‘how to propose a girl?’ to a middle-aged person, right?

 Similarly, your way of writing content should also change according to the type of readers that you are getting.
 Use ‘mature’ writing over ‘cool’ words for your audience of middle-aged people.

-Overall, understand your audience, their needs, difficulties and try to write content focused on it, rather than anything ‘random’ that you like.
+Overall, understand your audience, their needs, difficulties and try to write contents focused on them, rather than anything ‘random’ that you like.

 4. Add ‘value’ or entertain